 For projects with NYSERDA financing:

-- Prior to the start of work, participating contractor must provide a copy of the contract and Proforma to EFS/Slipstream. - Contractors should be using the latest version of the Proforma tool found here. - At project completion, a signed copy of the certificate of completion must be provided to EFS/Slipstream.
+- Prior to the start of work, Participating Contractor must provide a copy of the contract and Proforma to EFS/Slipstream. - At project completion, a signed copy of the certificate of completion must be provided to EFS/Slipstream.